Who are we?

 The Grace Blue group companies include: Grace Blue LLC, Grace Blue (EMEA) Limited, Grace Blue PTE Limited, Grace Blue Enterprise Management Consultancy (Shanghai) Limited.

-Registered office: Harben House, Harben Parade, Finchley Road London NW3 6LH)
+By post to Data Officer, Grace Blue, Harben House, Harben Parade, Finchley Road London NW3 6LH

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.